 Highland Drake is unlocked in Azure Span from the An Azure Ally achievement.

-Cliffside Wylderdrake, the final Dragonriding mount, is unlocked in Thaldraszus from Cliffside Companion.
+Cliffside Wylderdrake, the fourth Dragonriding mount, is unlocked in Thaldraszus from Cliffside Companion.

 Dragon Isles Drake Customization Options